-On the other hand, there are other types of radiation you may be exposed to that may have a more significant impacts on your body.
+On the other hand, there are other types of radiation you may be exposed to that may have a more significant impact on your body.

 Radiotherapy, for example, is used in widely practiced medical procedures to kill specific forms of cancer.
 This is the practice that is currently adopted under chemotherapy protocols.
 However, it can harm many healthy tissues as well.

 Researchers are investigating whether Shilajit has the potential to help prevent or reduce the damage experienced as a result of exposure to various types of radiation.
-An interesting study uncovered findings that showed the consumption of Shilajit provided for an increase in ovarian cell health post exposure to radiation.
+An interesting study uncovered findings that showed the consumption of Shilajit provided an increase in ovarian cell health post-exposure to radiation.

 This study concluded that the blocking of apoptotic pathways was another potential arising from Shilajit under these tests, which could be interpreted as the turning off of cell death pathways, thus, increasing healthy cell survival rates.
 As the first reported study of its type, this is could be argued to be insufficient to hang such bold claims upon in isolation.
 [50, 51]

 With the hundreds of millions of dollars, and just as many hours spent on treating, managing, and working on overcoming addiction every year globally, it is clear to see that addiction is a big issue.
 And that’s not taking into account the peripheral impacts on those directly or indirectly connected to an addicted person.

 Studies conducted into the isolated and combined effects of Shilajit and other herbs in the treatment of various addictions from alcohol to opioids.
 Research shows that the analgesic tolerance to morphine can be modified by the administration of Shilajit.
 This type of data provides scope for further research into how it may support breaking addiction cycles.
 [53, 54, 55, 56]